FahadKHAN-4/FastMRI/README.md

 ## Finetuning

 ### Dataset
 Download additional dataset from https://fastmri.med.nyu.edu and save the file in the h5datafiles folder.
+One file is in the repository as in example.

 ### Training